0xn3va/cheat-sheets/Web Application/Command Injection/parameters-injection.md

 ### --no-index

 `no-index` tells the git-grep to search files in the current directory that is not managed by Git.
-In other words, if a working directory is different from a repository one `no-index` allows you to get access to files in the working directiory.
+In other words, if a working directory is different from a repository one `no-index` allows you to get access to files in the working directory.

 References:
 - [Report: Git flag injection - Search API with scope 'blobs'](https://hackerone.com/reports/682442)